-Man treks the volunteer state for awareness - WBBJ TV
+Man treks across Volunteer State to honor law enforcement officers - WBBJ TV

-HUNTINGDON, Tenn. — Drivers on Highway 70 might have seen him this week.
-A man walking along the roadside, carrying a sign that reads “Walk for God.”
+HUNTINGDON, Tenn. — Drivers on Highway 70 might have seen him this week — a man walking along the roadside carrying a sign that reads “Walk for God.”

 John Derrick Smith’s journey in West Tennessee on Sunday was part of his walk to raise awareness of fallen police officers.

-He says he wants to send the message that all “blue lives” matter.
+He says he wants everyone to know he walks for God and that he wants to send the message that all “blue lives” matter.

 He took a break on his trek to Memphis to thank police officers in Huntingdon for their service.

-“I just want to honor the officers that have fallen and show that blue lives, save lives,” he said.
-“Because all lives matter, and not all policemen are here to hurt us, they’re here to help us.”
+“I just want to honor the officers that have fallen and show that blue lives save lives,” he said.
+“Because all lives matter, and not all policemen are here to hurt us — they’re here to help us.”

 He says he chose to trek Tennessee because he plans to participate in a “Walk for God” week this April in Nashville.